DiseaseTranscriptomicsLab/markeR/README.md

 #### Classification Potential of Gene Signatures

-The `ROC_Scores` and `AUC_Scores` functions allow users to evaluate the classification potential of gene set scores based on ROC curves and AUC values, respectively.
-These functions help assess how well a given score can differentiate between conditions, based on predefined contrasts.
+The `ROC_Scores` and `AUC_Scores` functions allow users to evaluate the classification potential of gene set scores based on ROC curves and their AUC values.
+These functions help to assess how well a given score can differentiate between conditions, based on predefined contrasts.
 Besides `method="all"`, these functions can also be used for each method individually.